smldlyst/Profile/README.md

 ### Introduce
 #### Hello.
-I majored in statistics and work as an AI engineer.
-I am particularly interested in anomaly detection and deep learning prediction modeling for time series data.
+I majored in statistics and worked as an AI engineer.
+Currently, I am studying the development of webs and apps related to finance.

 ------------
 <div align = center>